irene2022/NGO_FIP_W22/README.md

 : Deciding and dividing the roles: Designer & Developer.
 Planning the schedule.
 Discussing which NGO we are going to work on.
 [DONE]

 - Week 3 (Jan 24 - 30)
 : Topic research.
 Sketching ideas & Mindmapping.
 Start designing works (Logo sketch & design, Website sketch & design).
 Creat a style guide.
+[DONE]

 - Week 4 (Jan 31 - Feb 6)
 : Finishing the website design & Logo design.
 Start development (skeletal developing with HTML, CSS and JS).
 Plan marketing.
 Create a storyline for the advertisements.
+[DONE]

 - The first checkpoint on Feb 4th.